4d/4D_Info_Report/README.md

 > **Important**
 >
-> If you are using version 20 R6 or higher
+> Requires version 20 R6 or higher

 * Create a `dependencies.json` file in the `/Project/Sources/` folder